Back to Blog

 3. Phonetic matching with Double Metaphone.
 The third stage generates phonetic codes for both the query and all sanctions entries, catching transliterations that fuzzy matching might miss.
 "Qadhafi" and "Gaddafi" produce matching phonetic codes despite having large edit distances.

-This pipeline is not theoretical.
-It runs in production today, processing real screening requests.
-The published benchmark numbers: F1 score 91.1%, recall 98.7%, precision 84.5%.
-Recall is the most critical metric for compliance because it measures how many true matches the system catches.
-At 98.7%, Verifex misses fewer than 2 in 100 sanctioned individuals.
+This is what runs in production today, processing real screening requests.
+The latest internal benchmark numbers are 0 severe false positives across 5,000 adversarial negatives (95% ci ≤ 0.077%) Recall is the most critical metric for compliance because it measures how many true matches the system catches — this is a synthetic, self-administered benchmark, disclosed in full (including remaining false negatives and precision gaps) on the benchmark page.
 For a deeper look at how fuzzy matching works technically, see our guide to fuzzy matching for sanctions screening.

 Here is what a screening request looks like: